To hold a fireworks display for Cracker Night, you must obtain a permit from WorkSafe Tasmania.

 - for an ‘approved purpose’ type of fireworks display only.

 Please read the detailed instructions form carefully, as the fee is non-refundable.

 Complete the relevant application form and take it to a Service Tasmania outlet at least 21 days before the display date.
 Late applications are not accepted.
 Applications for Cracker Night closed on 6 May 2022.

 See standards conditions and ensure you are able to comply before submitting your application.

 Permit holders must comply with Public Health directions that are in place at the time of the display.
 Permit holders must check and be up-to-date with the latest requirements and advice.

 Guidance for people conducting household social events is available at coronavirus.tas.gov.au (external link).

-Permit holders are advised that if public health directions change, then this may impact on the issuance of permits or require the cancellation of permits already issued.
+Permit holders are advised that if Public Health directions change, then this may impact on the issuing of permits or require the cancellation of permits already issued.